 - 4 oz (113 g) white chocolate, coarsely chopped

-- 3-4 tbsp butter, melted (start with 3 tbsp and add 1 tbsp if mixture doesn't hold together when pressed between fingers)
+- 3-4 tablespoon butter, melted (start with 3 tablespoon and add 1 tablespoon if mixture doesn't hold together when pressed between fingers)

 - 18 oz (508g) white chocolate